BadibossPy/Wflow-ML-Flood-Forecasting/README.md

 # Wflow-ML-Flood-Forecasting

 ## Overview
 A physics-informed hydrological forecasting system for the Upper Niger Basin, integrating **Wflow SBM** (physically-based hydrology) with **Machine Learning** for flood prediction.
-This project demonstrates a complete rigorous workflow from expert-level data acquisition to discharge modeling.
+This project is the workflow from data acquisition to discharge modeling.

 ## Project Architecture
 The repository is structured to separate data processing, physical modeling, and analysis: